MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *pDC*
+*pDC*<br/>
- Pointer to a device context for the ribbon panels that are contained in the ribbon category.
+[in] Pointer to a device context for the ribbon panels that are contained in the ribbon category.

 ### Remarks